Our Work

 The NCIOM brings together stakeholder groups to identify evidence-based strategies to address the health issues facing our state.
 To learn more about our current task forces and projects, click below.

-Legislative Health Fellows
+Legislative Health Policy Fellows

 The Legislative Health Policy Fellows Program will provide participants with the resources needed to make effective decisions about the health of our state.
 Legislators will learn about the health issues facing North Carolina, the state’s priorities for health care delivery, and challenges and opportunities for improving